Leakproof Glycol Vial

 Clever Logger Vial

-The probe is pushed through the rubber plug.
+Push the probe through the rubber plug.

 Clever Logger Vial